shadskii/fxcellent/README.md

 ```

 ### Reactor Integration
-fxcellent-reactor provides an easy to use and fluent API for leveraging reactor for JavaFX event handling.
+(fx)cellent-reactor provides an easy to use and fluent API for leveraging reactor for JavaFX event handling.

 ```java
 private Button btn;